On the Existence of Self-Similar solutions for some Nonlinear Schr\"odinger equations: Introduction

-The weakly localized part is found be localized in the regions where It therefore shows that the spreading part follows a self similar pattern.

-The question is therefore, does there exist solutions which are weakly localized but not localized?
+The question is therefore, do there exist solutions which are weakly localized but not localized?
 For equations which are not dispersive/hyperbolic many such solutions are known.
 But for hyperbolic/dispersive equations it is harder to see how such global solutions can emerge.

-In the energy critical non-linear wave equation, the conformal symmetry implies a specific structure of scaling.
-Indeed in these models, it was possible to show that the asymptotic states also include self-similar solitons\cite{Duy-KMM,DKM2}.
+In special cases such solutions were constructed \cite{MP2020,MZZ2003,Sch2023}.
+Such solutions have infinite $L^2$ norm and the equation is self-similar.
+In the energy critical nonlinear wave equation, the conformal symmetry implies a specific structure of scaling.
+Indeed in these models, it was possible to show that the asymptotic states also include self-similar solitons \cite{Duy-KMM,DKM2}.
 See also cited references in \cite{Duy-KMM,DKM2}.
 These solutions are global and preserve the energy (but have divergent $L^2$ norm).
 In \cite{S2021} it is shown that for small data there is a spreading weakly localized part for the KdV type equation.

 In the case of NLS we have both energy and $L^2$ conservation, and no conformal symmetry.
 The aim of this work is to construct self-similar solutions for NLS type equations which are global and with non-zero mass ($L^2$ norm).
-We do that first for linear problems with time dependent potentials, which decay like $r^{-2}$ at infinity, and then use it to show that the addition of nonlinear terms does not change much the situation.
+We do this first for linear problems with time-dependent potentials that decay like $r^{-2}$ in space at infinity, and then use it to show that the addition of nonlinear terms does not change much the situation.
 We do not know yet if one can get such solutions for a purely nonlinear equation, but it is more plausible now.

-Our approach to this problem can be described in the language of scattering theory: We construct a channel of scattering where the asymptotic dynamics is given by a scaling transformation, which is unitary in $L^2,$ and a phase transformation.
-This is to be expected in view of the recent work \cite{Liu-Sof1,Liu-Sof2} showing that the asymptotic solutions (in the radial case) concentrates on thin sets of the phase-space, corresponding to self-similar solutions.
+Our approach to this problem can be described in the language of scattering theory: We construct a channel of scattering where the asymptotic dynamics are given by a scaling transformation, which is unitary in $L^2,$ and a phase transformation.
+This is to be expected in view of the recent work \cite{Liu-Sof1,Liu-Sof2} showing that the asymptotic solutions (in the radial case) concentrate on thin sets of the phase-space, corresponding to self-similar solutions.
 This is the case for both the free wave and the weakly localized part.